roy-sandoval/eth-stacks/README.md

 ## How it works

-With [ETHStacks.xyz](http://ETHStacks.xyz) you can mint a master token and generate independent child TBAs using TokenBound’s ERC-6551 standard.
-Parent NFTs minted through the dApp act as a master key that can control child TBAs represented as stacks in the interface.
+With [ETHStacks.xyz](http://ETHStacks.xyz) you can create a master token, like a parent folder, and generate children TBAs inside of the master token using Tokenbound's ERC-6551 standard.

-Users can view and manage their accounts glance, assign tokens to stacks and interact with dApps as their TBA through the interface.
+Users can view, manage, and organize their assets from various accounts all into one place.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>